kuzudb/kuzudb.github.io/docs/blog/what-every-gdbms-should-do.md

 and then you will extract data to an upstream python library, such as Pytorch Geometric, DGL, NetworkX or a graph visualization library.
-You might even want a pipeline that extracts data regular tables from your graphs to a tabular data science library, such as NumPy, since the outputs of queries in Cypher (and other GDBMSs) are tables of records.
+You might even want a pipeline that extracts regular tables from your graphs to a tabular data science library, such as NumPy, since the outputs of queries in Cypher are tables of records.
-We want people to use Kùzu, as an embeddable library in your Python script, to do your modeling, querying, feature extraction, cleaning, and other transformations, all by benefiting from a high-level query language and state-of-art graph data management techniques
+We want people to use Kùzu as an embeddable library in your Python script, to do your modeling, querying, feature extraction, cleaning, and other transformations, all by benefiting from a high-level query language and state-of-art graph data management techniques